Generalists Ready to Solve the Biggest Problems

 - Moody’s, in a coordinated shareholder class action.
 After defeating class certification, S&C obtained full dismissal on summary judgment of the actions brought against Moody’s that alleged that Moody’s made false and misleading statements concerning its rating methodologies and its management of conflicts of interest in connection with ratings of subprime residential mortgage-backed securities and other structured finance products that suffered downgrades during the financial crisis.
 The plaintiffs sought recovery for a more than 50 percent decline in Moody’s share price and the loss of more than $7 billion in market capitalization.

 - Porsche, in a high-profile federal securities litigation brought against it by a group of hedge funds seeking more than $2.5 billion in connection with Porsche’s acquisition of a stake in Volkswagen.
-The hedge funds’ claims were dismissed.
+The hedge funds’ claims were dismissed, and the United States Court of Appeals for the Second Circuit affirmed the dismissal.

 - MPEG LA, a patent licensing administrator, in bringing a breach-of-patent-license claim against Audiovox.
 Following a nine-day trial, the jury awarded MPEG LA damages on a portion of Audiovox’s unpaid sales of products featuring MPEG-2 digital compression technology.